Two-day Samurai Castles and Culture Course | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Day2

-Kiyosu castle was built around 1405, and captured by Oda Nobunaga in 1555, killing his brother in the process.
+Kiyosu castle was built around 1405 and captured by Lord Oda Nobunaga in 1555, killing his brother in the process.
 He made it his seat of power and residence, launching many major battles from the fortress.
-Thanks to foreign missionaries’ reports back to Europe, the castle came to be known as “One of the Greatest Castles on Earth”.
 See more >

 6

-A symbol of Nagoya City, Nagoya Castle was built in 1610 by Tokugawa Ieyasu.
-It was one of the largest, best designed castles in Japan.
-The impressive keep has the greatest floor-space of any Japanese castle.
-The partially opened, traditionally rebuilt gorgeous Honmaru Palace is a must see!
+A symbol of Nagoya City, Nagoya Castle was built in 1610 by famous shogun Tokugawa Ieyasu.
+It was one of the largest, best designed castles in Japan at the time with traditionally rebuilt and gorgeous Hommaru Palace just a stone's throw away.
 See more >

 Keyword